-- 22.7 An entity shall recognise the issue of shares or other equity instruments as equity when it issues those instruments and another party is obliged to provide cash or other resources to the entity in exchange for the instruments. - (a) If the equity instruments are issued before the entity receives the cash or other resources, the entity shall present the amount receivable as an offset to equity in its statement of financial position, not as an asset.
+- 22.7 An entity shall recognise the issue of shares or other equity instruments as equity when it issues those instruments and another party is obliged to provide cash or other resources to the entity in exchange for the instruments: - (a) if the equity instruments are issued before the entity receives the cash or other resources, the entity shall present the amount receivable as an offset to equity in its statement of financial position, not as an asset; - (b) if the entity receives the cash or other resources before the equity instruments are issued, and the entity cannot be required to repay the cash or other resources received, the entity shall recognise the corresponding increase in equity to the extent of consideration received; and - (c) to the extent that the equity instruments have been subscribed for but not issued, and the entity has not yet received the cash or other resources, the entity shall not recognise an increase in equity. - 22.8 An entity shall measure equity instruments, other than those issued as part of a business combination or those accounted for in accordance with paragraphs 22.15A-22.15B, at the fair value of the cash or other resources received or receivable, net of transaction costs.
+If payment is deferred and the time value of money is material, the initial measurement shall be on a present value basis.

-- (b) If the entity receives the cash or other resources before the equity instruments are issued, and the entity cannot be required to repay the cash or other resources received, the entity shall recognise the corresponding increase in equity to the extent of consideration received. - (c) To the extent that the equity instruments have been subscribed for but not issued, and the entity has not yet received the cash or other resources, the entity shall not recognise an increase in equity. - 22.8 An entity shall measure the equity instruments at the fair value of the cash or other resources received or receivable, net of direct costs of issuing the equity instruments.
-If payment is deferred and the time value of money is material, the initial measurement shall be on a present value basis. - 22.9 An entity shall account for the transaction costs of an equity transaction as a deduction from equity, net of any related income tax benefit. - 22.10 How the increase in equity arising on the issue of shares or other equity instruments is presented in the statement of financial position is determined by applicable laws.
-For example, the par value (or other nominal value) of shares and the amount paid in excess of par value may be presented separately.
+- 22.9 An entity shall account for the transaction costs of an equity transaction as a deduction from equity.
+Income tax relating to the transaction costs shall be accounted for in accordance with Section 29 Income Tax. - 22.10 How the increase in equity arising on the issue of shares or other equity instruments is presented in the statement of financial position is determined by applicable laws.
+For example, the par value (or other nominal value) of shares and the amount paid in excess of par value may be required to be presented separately.